 Insulated keeps your beverages cold or hot for long periods of time.

-My family loves to call me, so for me personally a bluetooth headset has come in very handy!
+My family loves to call me, so for me personally this best bluetooth headset has come in very handy!

 Not everyone feels perfect everyday.
 Whether you have an upset stomach or headache, sometimes it’s not worth calling off the day for some allergies.
 Instead, keep some medicine with you like pepto bismol, tums, and tylenol or stop by a pharmacy if you feel a little down.
 If you don’t live close to a pharmacy, keep some essentials just in case.
 This common medicine pack has everything you need for non-emergencies.

 This equipment can make your passengers more comfortable and happier during the ride, which might result in improved ratings and increased tips.